In a nutshell

 Casa Calvet

-Casa Calvet in the Eixample district is one of Gaudí’s most understated designs.
-The façade of this former residential and commercial building looks rather classic and simple, with straight, symmetrical lines — very unusual for Gaudí Barcelona architecture.
+The Casa Calvet in the Eixample neighborhood is one of Gaudí’s most understated works.
+The facade of the former residential and commercial building looks classic and restrained, with symmetrical, straight forms — something you rarely see from Gaudí.

 Torre Bellesguard (Casa Figueras)

-Near Tibidabo mountain, a little outside the city center, you’ll find Torre Bellesguard — also called Casa Figueras.
+Near the mountain Tibidabo, a good distance from the city center, you’ll find the country house Torre Bellesguard — also known as Casa Figueres.

-You can visit Torre Bellesguard for 12 euros including an audio guide, which makes it an affordable stop on a Gaudí tour in Barcelona.
+You can visit Torre Bellesguard for 12 euros including an audio guide.

 Pavellons Güell

-Gaudí’s iron dragon at the entrance to the Pavellons Güell
+Gaudí’s iron dragon at the entrance of the Pavellons Güell

 Portal Miralles

-Gaudí originally created the Miralles Portal as the entrance gate to a private estate on Passeig de Manuel Girona.
+Gaudí originally designed the Portal Miralles as an entrance gate for an estate on Passeig de Manuel Girona.
 The estate is long gone, but the gate still stands.

-The Col·legi de les Teresianes is a Catholic convent school in neo-Gothic style that Gaudí designed for the Teresian Sisters.
-It’s still in use as a school today and unfortunately not open to visitors.
+The Col·legi de les Teresianes is a Catholic convent school in the Neo-Gothic style that Gaudí designed for the Teresians Sisters.
+It’s still used as a school today and isn’t open to the public.

 Gaudí Museums in Barcelona

-Besides the many famous Gaudí buildings in Barcelona, there are also two fascinating museums in Barcelona where you can dive deeper into the life and work of the architect.
+Beyond the impressive Gaudí buildings, Barcelona is also home to two fascinating museums devoted entirely to the life and work of the architect.

 Casa-Museu Gaudí

-The Casa-Museu Gaudí is located inside Park Güell and was once the private home of the architect himself.
+The Casa-Museu Gaudí sits inside Park Güell and is the former home of the famous architect.

-Book your combined ticket for Park Güell and the Casa-Museu Gaudí online
+Book the Park Güell + Casa-Museu Gaudí combo ticket online

 Gaudí Experiència

-A very special Gaudí museum in Barcelona: the interactive Gaudí Experiència (© Gaudí Experiència)
+A truly unique Gaudí museum in Barcelona: the interactive Gaudí Experiència (© Gaudí Experiència)

-Just a short walk from Park Güell, the Gaudí Experiència offers an interactive way to get closer to the architect’s world.
-It’s as imaginative and unique as Gaudí himself.
+Just a few minutes’ walk from Park Güell, the Gaudí Experiència is just as quirky and special as Gaudí himself.

 Gaudí Tours in Barcelona